ISO 9001 Certification ProcessHow to Get Certified Without the Bureaucracy

 Set Up the Audit Program

 To establish an effective audit program, you need to develop an audit schedule and methods for planning and preparing your audits.
 This includes creating documents, forms, and checklists that support the audit process.
-Clients utilizing our DIY kit benefit from the included audit toolkit, which simplifies the setup of the audit program.
+Our lead auditor training includes an entire module on the setup and management of the audit program, along with useful documents and checklists.

 Appoint Auditors

-When it comes to selecting auditors, small businesses often rely on their ISO 9001 point person, quality manager, or even a safety inspector to perform internal audits.
+Small businesses may appoint the QMS Project Lead, a quality manager, safety manager or another suitably trained employee as an auditor, provided the auditor is sufficiently independent of the activity being audited.
 In contrast, larger companies may form an audit team to distribute the workload.
 In most cases, being an auditor is an additional responsibility to their regular job duties.

 Provide Auditor Training